redhat-performance/quads/README.md

 systemctl enable quads-server.service
 systemctl start quads-server.service
 ```
-   - Note: You can use QUADS on non-systemd based Linux or UNIX distributions but you'll need to run ```/opt/quads/bin/quads-server``` via an alternative init process or similiar (It's just a Python HTTP application).
+   - Note: You can use QUADS on non-systemd based Linux or UNIX distributions but you'll need to run ```/opt/quads/bin/quads-server``` via an alternative init process or similiar functionality.

 ### Installing QUADS from RPM
    - On Fedora *(and eventually CentOS/RHEL 8+ when it's available)*